MyMirelHub/dapr-support-case/README.md

 }'
 ```

+2. The order details look correct in the Publisher's logs
+3. But the Subscriber service never receives or processes the order

 ## What We've Tried

-1. The services fail to initialize but we don't know why!
+1. The services fail to initialize with Dapr but we don't know why!
 2. Before, we could see in the logs that the Publisher service was receiving the orders
 3. We've checked that Redis is running (using the default Dapr Redis)
 4. We're now using the local secret store for Redis configuration